Superposition-Development/Documentation/Spectator/spectator_docs.typ

 = Map generation

-The game map is procedurally generated in a dungeon-like way.
-This is still being implemented.
+The map is generated using a queue system and prefabs

 = Game mechanics